 The Selection Process

-The University of Maryland School of Medicine can consider for admission only those students who are citizens or permanent residents of the United States and citizens of Canada.
+The University of Maryland School of Medicine can consider for admission only those students who are citizens or permanent residents of the United States or citizens of Canada.
 As a state-assisted medical school, the University of Maryland gives preference in the selection process to residents of Maryland.
 However, a significant number of non-resident applicants are invited to interview and accepted to enter each freshman class.
 The School of Medicine welcomes applications from individuals who reside throughout the United States and Canada.
 Diversity is highly valued in the educational process and applications are encouraged from individuals from nontraditional and disadvantaged backgrounds.
-The University of Maryland School of Medicine does not discriminate on the basis of race, gender, creed, national origin, age, disability or sexual orientation.
+The University of Maryland School of Medicine does not discriminate on the basis of race, ethnicity, religion, gender, national origin, age, disability or sexual orientation.